Working in research

 Information: Short-term research fellowships - open vacancies

-The minimum salary per year is 17.200€ after taxes.
+The gross salary per year is approx. 28,500€.

-Information: Research fellowships - open vacancies
+Information: Research contracts - open vacancies [ITA]

-5. Tenure track assistant professor (Ricercatore “lettera b” - RTDb)
+5. Tenure track assistant professor (Ricercatore RTT)

-To become a tenure track assistant professor (Ricercatore “lettera b” - RTDb) one must pass an open competition.
+To become a tenure track assistant professor (former Ricercatore “lettera b” - RTDb) one must pass an open competition.
 The tenure track assistant professor draws up a three-year non-renewable contract, reserved for candidates who have already been awarded non-tenured assistant professorship contracts (Ricercatore “lettera a” - RTDa), or, under certain conditions, research grants (assegno) or equivalent fellowships.

 This position is open to candidates holding a Doctoral Degree or equivalent, as well as any additional requirements defined in the University Regulations of the scientific sectors concerned.